Sriya-gb/AI-Quiz-Generator/README.md

 - Automatic MCQ generation from any text input
 - AI-powered distractor selection to ensure meaningful incorrect answers
 - Simple UI using Streamlit for easy interaction
 - FastAPI backend for handling model inference
-- Download quizzes in CSV/PDF format for offline use
-- Deployed on Hugging Face Spaces for online access

 ---